WheelockLab/NetworkLevelAnalysis/docs/source/overview.rst

-Given this deviation from the popular extent cluster correction thresholding method, the most conceptually similar existing connectome analysis approach to NLA is the Network Based Statistic (NBS) toolbox.
+Given this deviation from the popular extent cluster correction thresholding method, the most conceptually similar existing connectome analysis approach to NLA is the Network Based Statistic (NBS) toolbox :cite:p:`ZaleskyA`.
 NBS was the first tool control the edgewise FPR by leveraging graph-based estimates of modularity.
 Still, several crucial differences exist between NLA and NBS: (a) the results from NBS focus on edgewise significance as opposed to network-level significance, (b) NBS does not have a built-in visualization functionality, and (c) NBS allows for different module sizes, number of network modules,